 “I’m not responsible for you!”
 I screamed.
 “I’m yelling because I’m yelling!
 I can’t make you yell!
 Fuck you!”
 I stormed off and slammed my bedroom the door.

-(Blerg.
+(Ugh!
 “Fuck off” is NOT OKAY.
 I also called him an asshole all the time.
-I did try.
-On better days, I just called him a jerk.
+On better days, I just called him a jerk, but that’s not anything to be proud of.
 Sometimes I didn’t do any of my old behaviors!
 But I hate that I still haven’t figured out how to disagree with a boyfriend without disrespecting him.
-No, it’s the fights.
-It’s when I’m triggered.
+No, it’s fighting that different, when I get triggered.
 There’s something more I can apply there to HALT.
-Name-calling is a step up the ladder to abuse!
-It’s called dehumanizing, and I do not want to participate!)
+Name-calling is a rung on the ladder!
+It’s dehumanizing, and it’s wrong.)

 That day, I called my best friend in a panic, “Oh my god, is he misogynist?
 Does he really think I made him do it?
 That’s what abusers say!
 Is he just a child?
 That’s bad enough!
 I am not responsible for you!!!”
 I was alarmed and ready to call it off.